-“Stone staircases, many stream crossings, and one of the largest rock shelters along Sheltowee Trace.”
+“A trail with stone staircases, many stream crossings, and one of the largest rock shelters along Sheltowee Trace.

 — Jeff Carter

 Fall Colors · River/Creek · Views

 Need to Know

 There is parking available at the beginning of the trail adjacent to the Flat Rock Missionary Baptist Church with picnic tables.
 There is also a gravel parking lot a short distance south on US 27 for Sheltowee Trace NRT: Section 30